SaschaC/mds_skills_hackathon/dff_space_skill/README.md

-# dff-funfact-skill
+# dff-space-skill

 ## Description

-**dff-funfact-skill** is a simple service that can give random fun facts.
+**dff-space-skill** can generate random facts about the planets in our solar system, provide info on the Martian weather, and search for exoplanets.

 ## Quickstart